cincheo/jsweet/doc/jsweet-language-specifications.md

     // error: fields are not allowed
     public long l = 4;
-    // error: fields are not allowed
-    static String s1;
-    // error: fields are not allowed
-    private String s2;
     // error: constructors are not allowed
     private WrongConstructsInEnums() {
         l = 4;
     }
     // error: methods are not allowed
-    native public void m1();
-    // error: methods are not allowed
     public void m2() {
         l = 4;
     }
-    // error: methods are not allowed
-    native static void m3();
     // error: initializers are not allowed
     {
         l = 4;
-    }
-    // error: initializers are not allowed
-    static {
-        s1 = "";
     }
 }
 ```